 Plums seem to be one of those fruit that many people grow and have a surplus of.
-All these beautiful fruit pictured above and below are giveaways from lovely friends with plum trees – or in one case, giveaways from the tree in the abandoned house next door 🙂 Even if you don’t have a tree, or a friend with a tree, plums are certainly one of those fruit that are sold very cheaply at markets during the season, and there are also often trees you can forage from in parks and along paths.
+All these beautiful fruit pictured above and below are giveaways from lovely friends with plum trees – or in one case, giveaways from the tree in yard of the abandoned house next door 🙂 Even if you don’t have a tree, or a friend with a tree, plums are certainly one of those fruit that are sold very cheaply at markets during the season, and there are also often trees you can forage from in parks and along paths.

 While a perfect in season plum is a sublime thing to eat as is, for me they are mostly a wonderfully versatile fruit to cook with, especially for all those plums that are a little too sour, or hard, or soft, to enjoy plain, but perfect for many other purposes.
 They also work beautifully with other fruits that are in season; taking advantage of that transition from summer to autumn, they are wonderful with figs, with blackberries and then with apples.